Arizona Pilots Association

 Latest News Articles

-by Jim Timm The following are the reports of aviation accidents and incidents that have occurred in Arizona from mid-July through August.
-We hope to use the following detailed accident information to develop safety programs, briefings, and posters/flyers to help pilots learn from the mistakes being made by others take the necessary action to prevent them from
+by Jim Timm The following are the reports of aviation accidents, and incidents that have occurred in Arizona from August through September.
+We hope to use the following detailed accident/incident information to develop safety programs, briefings, and posters/flyers that would help pilots learn from the mistakes being made by others and be able to take the

-by Jim Timm These pilot deviations need to be examined to determine if a common threat exists that we should address to help reduce the number of deviations that occur, and thus enhance aviation safety.
-In the reporting period from July 14 through August 10 there were ten pilot deviations reported by the FAA SDL FSDO office.
-These
+by Jim Timm These pilot deviations need to be examined to determine if a common thread exists that we should address to help reduce the number of deviations that continue to occur and thus enhance aviation safety.
+In the reporting period from August 13, 2025, through September 11, 2025, there were eighteen pilot deviations reported by the FAA SDL FSDO

 Image is not available